 Robusta beans can often have double the caffeine content than Arabica beans, but unfortunately, this has a big impact on the taste.
 Robusta usually has a bitter, almost rubbery taste compared to a smooth cup of Arabica.
 That being said, Robusta is still highly used in espresso blends and when blended with Arabica, especially in dark roasted blends.

-That brings us to factor number 2 of determining the caffeine amount in your cup of coffee, how long it is roasted for.
+That brings us to factor number 2 of determining the caffeine amount in your cup of coffee, and how long it is roasted for.
 Most people I speak to about this are typically under the impression that the darker the roast, the higher the caffeine content.
 While a darker roast will give you a more robust and flavorful coffee, it actually has the opposite effect when it comes to caffeine.
-Coffee Beans expand when heated, thus leaving darker beans to be slightly larger than lighter roasted beans, slightly offsetting the caffeine to weight ratio.
-The amount of caffeine between vary roasts is often negligible, but many espressos and Arabica/Robusta blends will use dark roasted beans, to try to dissipate the bitter taste of the overcaffeinated Robusta beans.
+Coffee Beans expand when heated, thus leaving darker beans slightly larger than lighter roasted beans, slightly offsetting the caffeine-to-weight ratio.
+The amount of caffeine between various roasts is often negligible, but many espressos and Arabica/Robusta blends will use dark roasted beans, to try to dissipate the bitter taste of the overcaffeinated Robusta beans.

 Brewing Method